Methodology

 audit_profile(see below). - The classifier is missing a signal that ought to count → file an issue against the

-agentnativeCLI proposing a new MUST-level check.
+agentnativeCLI proposing a new MUST-level audit.

 Patching the site to override a CLI verdict is never the answer.
 The site renders what the CLI emits.